How to Weld Aluminum with a Stick Welder: Settings and Techniques

 However, as you weld, the workpiece saturates with heat.
 After a point, it will be like welding with higher amperage.
 The bead will be flat, and the workpiece may completely melt at the finishing edge.

-Often, the oxide causes lack of fusion.
+- Often, the oxide causes lack of fusion.
 This is when areas on the joint don’t melt and don’t mix with the weld metal.
-This creates a weak joint that can break with low effort.
+This creates a weak joint that can break.

-In severe cases, the underneath metal melts as you weld but the oxide keeps it in place.
-When at some point the oxide layer breaks, the molten aluminum creates a mess on the joint.
+- In severe cases, the underneath metal melts as you weld, but the oxide keeps it in place.
+When at some point, the oxide layer breaks, and the molten metal creates a mess on the joint.

 The oxidized layer creates more problems, explained later in the article.
 The only way to prevent these problems is to remove the oxidation before welding.